Top 10 Best Towns in Lake Como You Can’t Miss

 I know we’ve talked about a lot of villas, but they really are an integral part of the lake and some of the most pleasant places to explore.
 Villa Olmo, which houses a museum and gardens, is no exception.

 The most popular attraction in Como for tourists and locals alike is the Como-Brunate Funicular which takes you up the mountain to the charming town of Brunate, itself well worth checking out.
-Tickets cost €6, which is absolutely worth it for the views.

 10. Lecco

-Lecco is a city at the tip of the eastern fork of Lake Como and is about equidistant compared to Como (depending on where in Milano you’re coming from).
+Lecco is a city at the tip of the eastern fork of Lake Como and is about equidistant compared to Como (depending on where in Milan you’re coming from).
 The city is surrounded by the Alps, making it an absolute haven for outdoor lovers.

-This city of Baroque architecture sandwiched between the lake and the Alps is one of the most beautiful in the region, and strolling around old streets is an absolute pleasure.
+It’s also an important cultural city and was made famous by Alessandro Manzoni’s literary classic, The Betrothed.
+This city of baroque architecture sandwiched between the lake and the Alps is one of the most beautiful in the region, and strolling around old streets is an absolute pleasure.

 Top things to do in Lecco include taking the cable car up to Piani D’Erna for truly breathtaking views of the surrounding mountains and lake.